Archive for the ‘Exercise’ Category:

 Friday i didn’t get out of the tent till 8ish, had a leisure breakfast and wrote in my journal till 11.
 I then busted out of there, thinking i had to return my bear cannister before the ranger station closed at 3pm.
 It took me about 3.5 hours to hike out, arrived at 3:10pm - rangers were gone but they had a drop-off for the bear cannister.
 I was beat.
 I took off my boots and it was awesome - they were still pretty new and rubbing me raw in weird places.
 I grabbed a beer at the lodge and hit the road back to SF around 4pm.
 I stopped at In-N-Out and had the most delicious burger and fries ever.
 I made it home by 9, and went out to Amnesia for some brasstax action.
 Yay.

-about 4,400 feet elevation gain.
+In Summary, I hiked about 30 miles over 3 days with about 4,400 feet elevation gain.
 You can check out my hike info from GPS Watch (it shows just the going up part, batteries ran out at east lake).
 Also view the Google map of the hike.
 At some point I want to do Rae Lakes Loop Hike, a 4-7 day trip.
 It is supposed to be so Amazing, one of the best in the Sierras.
 Here’s a sample itinerary.

 Weight, Obesity, and BMI